precision-software/TempFiles/README.md

  - Random writes to compressed files.

-## Record Oriented I/O
+## Block Oriented I/O
 ### Logical Model
-- A file consists of a sequence of fixed-size record, followed by a final record which may be smaller.
+- A file consists of a sequence of fixed-size block, followed by a final block which may be smaller.
-- A record fits into memory.
+- A block fits into memory.
-- A record is a known point for positioning.
+- A block is a known point for positioning.
-- To append to a file, the last record may be overwritten.
+- To append to a file, the last block may be overwritten.
-- Various filters may change the record size or add headers.
+- Various filters may change the block size or add headers.
 These transformations are not visible to the users of the data.
 - Can determine file size by seeking to the end.
   <br>Might not be the exact file size, but must be good enough to determine number